2007 Kids' Choice Awards

-The 20th Annual Nickelodeon Kids' Choice Awards was held on March 31, 2007, hosted by Justin Timberlake.
-The show was held at Pauley Pavilion at the University of California, Los Angeles.
-Gwen Stefani (with Akon) and Maroon 5 performed during the show.
+The 20th Annual Nickelodeon Kids' Choice Awards was held on March 31, 2007, and hosted by Justin Timberlake.
+The show was held at Pauley Pavilion on the campus of the University of California, Los Angeles.
+Gwen Stefani (with Akon) and Maroon 5 performed live.

 Online voting began on March 5, 2007.
 A "Name That Nominee" special hosted by Lil' JJ aired on March 11.
 Another special called "Deep Inside the KCAs" (hosted by Emma Roberts) aired on March 18.